Beirut Pride cancelled after organiser detained

 The organiser of a gay pride week in Lebanon says authorities have forced him to cancel the remaining events.

-But the organiser of this year’s Beirut Pride, Hadi Damien, said he was taken to a police station overnight after security services came to an event.
+But the organiser of this year's Beirut Pride, Hadi Damien, says he was taken to a police station overnight after security services came to an event.

-Mr Damien said he was asked to sign a pledge that he would cancel what was left of the week – which started on Saturday – in order to be released.
+Mr Damien says he was asked to sign a pledge that he would cancel what was left of the week - which started on Saturday - in order to be released.

 But on Monday night, Mr Damien was called by a venue and told that agents from the General Security directorate had stopped a reading of the script of a play about homophobic crimes, saying the event required approval from its bureau of censorship, according to a statement on the Beirut Pride website.